fsek/docs/source/examples/web/fruits.rst

     :language: ruby

 We are saying that each fruit inhabits a name and degree of moldiness, neither of which can be empty (``null``), and is connected to a certain user.
-We have set the default value of ``isMoldy`` to false, as we would expect a new fruit to be fresh.
+We have set the default value of ``is_moldy`` to false, as we would expect a new fruit to be fresh.

 When this is finished we go to the terminal and run